ReneeRussel/FHEVM-Privacy-Poker-Game/README.md

 ## License

-UNLICENSED - Educational and competition purposes
+BSD-3-Clause-Clear - See LICENSE file for details

 ## Acknowledgments